puzpuzpuz/cls-rtracer/README.md

 npm install --save cls-rtracer cls-hooked
 ```

 Note: `cls-hooked` has to be installed explicitly, as it's a [peer dependency](https://nodejs.org/es/blog/npm/peer-dependencies/) for this library.
+See [this issue](https://github.com/puzpuzpuz/cls-rtracer/issues/18) for more details.

 Note for TypeScript users: typings are included.